 Applying for the card doesn’t count towards 5/24

 Chase has a restriction whereby they typically won’t approve you for their cards if you’ve opened five or more new card accounts in the past 24 months.
 If this is a limit you’re trying to stay under, note that applying for most business cards, including the Alaska Visa Business Card, shouldn’t count towards that limit.

 That’s because the card won’t show up on your personal credit report.
 So if you are trying to stay under that limit, this is a card that’s seriously worth considering.

 If you fly Alaska Airlines with any frequency, the card offers a free checked bag on Alaska flights for you and up to six other passengers on the same reservation.
 Alaska charges $30 per checked bag, so this could save you up to $420 per roundtrip itinerary.

 The Alaska Visa Business Card offers 3x miles for every dollar spent on Alaska Airlines purchases.

 While there are some other credit cards that offer 5x points for airfare purchases, I’d note that Alaska miles are a special currency that many find to be extremely valuable, and the program doesn’t partner with the major transferable points currencies.

 So many may prefer to put their Alaska spend on this card, because earning 3x Alaska miles is a very solid return.

-The Alaska Visa Business Card has a reasonable $75 annual fee, and offers a welcome bonus of 30K miles plus an Alaska companion certificate, making this a great card to consider applying for.
+The Alaska Visa Business Card has a reasonable $75 annual fee, and offers a welcome bonus of 40K miles plus a $121+ Alaska companion certificate, making this a great card to consider applying for.

 This is also a card that’s worth holding onto long term, given the companion certificate you get every year.
 I consistently get value out of that, and it’s why I like always having an Alaska credit card.